Cannabis Business Income Tax

-- Individuals – Marijuana businesses operating under California's personal income tax law may deduct cost of goods sold (COGS).
+- Individuals1: If your cannabis business operates under California's personal income tax law, you may deduct cost of goods sold (COGS).
 However, you cannot deduct other business expenses, such as rent and wages.

-- Corporations and Unincorporated Associations – Marijuana business entities operating under California's corporation tax law are allowed to deduct COGS, as well as business expenses.
+- Corporations and Unincorporated Associations2: If your cannabis business entity operates under California's corporation tax law, you can deduct COGS, and ordinary and necessary business expenses.

-- Tax Credits – Marijuana businesses may be eligible to generate tax credits, as long as they meet the specific requirements for the particular credit.
-The tax credits of a marijuana business that operates as a cooperative or collective generally do not flow through to the members.
+- Tax Credits: Cannabis businesses may be eligible to generate tax credits if they meet the specific requirements for the particular credit.
+The tax credits of a cannabis business that operates as a cooperative or collective generally do not flow through to the members.

 It’s very important to keep accurate and complete records.
 We understand the challenges facing the cannabis industry, but California law requires that you keep sales and purchase records, receipts, and normal books of account to support your income and deductions.
 Find additional keeping records information.